Our No. 1

 the scary headline, and we don't want you to start your trip planning on a

 negative note, but we aren't kidding.
 We really do have a "No.

-1 Warning" for travelers to Venice, and here it is:
+1 Venice Hotel Warning," and here it is:

-Location may not be critical in most cities, but it really
+Hotel location may not be critical in most cities, but in

 If you're in Venice for only two or three days,

 airport-boat stop, the Santa Lucia Railroad Station, or the

 Piazzale Roma (airport buses and land taxis).
 You'll waste less of your vacation time getting to and from your